bassosimone/bassosimone/README.md

-### Hi there 👋
+### Hi there! 🙌

 I'm Simone and I am a research engineer.
 Below is a short summary of my experience:

 - ✨ Ten years of experience measuring internet performance and internet censorship.
 - ✨ Wrote an maintained the network measurement engines used by [OONI](https://ooni.org/) in 2014-2024.